adamzolyak/tools-for-humanity-legal/README.md

 Contact info at toolsforhuamity.io for questions, feedback, or to join / partner with us.

-Copyright 2020 Tools For Humanity, LLC
+Copyright 2020 Tools For Humanity, LLC.